Sicily is the largest island in the Mediterranean. Its history is long and complex, shaped by many cultures and civilizations.

 While the Renaissance offered hope for a better future in Europe, Sicily was under the Spanish Inquisition.

-To make matters worse, the discovery of new sea routes to the Americas made the Mediterranean a meaningless backwater.
+To make matters worse, the discovery of new sea routes to the Americas made a once thriving Mediterranean Sea more like a meaningless backwater.

 In 1861, Sicily became part of the newly created Italian state.
 In Sicily, the event was soon deemed as not worth celebrating.